Your Guide to Crafting a Better Resume

 - Describe your job responsibilities with strong, active verbs

 A truly strong resume requires additional attention beyond these initial considerations, however.
-If you're looking to turn your basic resume into a great one that can leave your readers eager to offer you an interview, follow the eight steps outlined below.
+If you’re looking to turn your basic CV into a winning MBA resume or an asset to your job application portfolio that leaves your readers eager to offer you an interview, follow the eight steps outlined below.

 Put Your Perfect Resume to Use

-By following the tips outlined above, you can make your resume stand out from the crowd and give you the upper hand as you apply for any new position.
+By following the tips outlined above, you can make your job or MBA application resume stand out from the crowd and give you the upper hand as you apply for any new position.

 If you're crafting a resume with the goal of applying to a graduate business program, consider building one with the Online MBA or Online MS in Business Analytics from Seattle University in mind.
 The Albers School of Business and Economics welcomes dedicated professionals from all backgrounds.